 The surface of the road is asphalt.
 The toll station in Partenen is located at an altitude of 1.051m/3,500ft.
 The toll station on the other side of the mountain in Galtur is located at an elevation of 584m/4,500ft.
 The gradient is 10 - max.
 12 %, reduced to 5 % on the hairpin bends.
 Known for its expansive views and alpine scenery, the drive is towered by the highest mountain of Tirol’s Silvretta Range, 3,312-meter Piz Buin Peak.

 This route paves a way between mighty mountains.
 At the top of the pass there are restaurants, and even the opportunity to walk around the lake on foot and to explore the lake and its hydro-electric dam.
 The road is open weather permitting from June to October.
 Even when it’s been spring for months at lower altitudes, it can still look like winter on this scenic drive.
 Trailers are not allowed on the entire Silvretta-Hochalpenstraße, there is a night parking ban and a length limit of 13.8 m for tour buses.
-The construction of the road finished by 1961.
+The road was opened to public traffic in 1954 and extended to two lanes along its entire length until 1961.
 You will find an ideal location for beautiful pictures of the Hochalpenstraße between hairpin bends 22 and 23.